banzhaf/GPTP2019/index.md

 ---
 Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2019 by the [BEACON Center for the Study of Evolution in Action](https://beacon-center.org/) at Michigan State University in East Lansing, MI.
 This year's conference will be held {{page.dates}}.

-_Note that this year's workshop will be for the first time not in Ann Arbor.
-As last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._
+_Note that this year's workshop will be for the first time *not* in Ann Arbor.
+We are venturing out to the next nearest "hot spot" in EC.
+And as last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._

 ## Important Dates